Do you want a workplace that encourages your employees to be more productive? Here 8 creative tips for designing an organized office space.

 - Purging Junk and Files

 The first step to organizing the workspace is purging all the unused equipment and old files.
 Throw out anything you or your employees don’t use anymore.

-It could be a printer that’s always broken.
+It could be a printer that’s always broken Or even that old seat cushion for the office chair.
 You might as well throw it out to gain more space for other items — like a new printer that works.